benzmuircroft/hypercache/README.md

 # 🕳🥊 hypercache 🧼

 ## Explanation
 **A large object state machine with a cached ram protection layer that locks/replicates a tinybee's paused state.
-Errors only hit the replicated cache layer and are recorded as bug reports so it always stays clean.
+Errors only hit the replicated cache layer and are recorded as bug reports; so it always stays clean.
 (WIP)**

 - Single deligated writer (awarded by role change)
 - Bugs are pre-tested during multi value lock(s) on the large object and saved as detailed bug reports (where,what,when,who,why)